-Pork shoulder and pork butt are tough cuts of meat that benefit from long, slow cooking times.
-In this recipe we utilize the Suvie slow cook setting to help break down the meat’s muscle fiber, thereby producing tender, juicy pork.
+Pork shoulder and pork butt are tough cuts of meat that benefit from long, slow cooking.
+In this recipe we cook the pork for 8 hours to break down the muscle fibers, producing tender, juicy meat.
 You can use either pork shoulder or pork butt in this recipe, however, pork butt will give richer and juicier results, due to the intramuscular fat that naturally exists in pork butt.
-(Pork butt, for the record, actually comes from the top part of a pig’s shoulder and is nowhere near a pig’s hindquarters).
-We’re serving our carnitas tacos with raw, white onion, cilantro, queso fresco, and lime, but any number of toppings can be substituted.
-Avocado, pickled onion, and radish would also be delicious accompaniments.
-Note: we prefer Mexican oregano for this recipe, which has a citrus-like flavor that boosts the flavor of the orange in the marinade; however, standard oregano can also be used.
+We serve our carnitas tacos with raw, white onion, cilantro, queso fresco, and lime, but any number of toppings can be substituted.

 Carnitas Tacos